tillsteinbach/WeConnect-python/README.md

 - Volkswagen Passat GTE Modelyear 2021

 ## Login & Consent
-WeConnect-python is based on the new WeConnect ID API that was introduced with the new series of ID cars.
-If you use another car or hybrid you probably need to agree to the terms and conditions of the WeConnect ID interface.
-Easiest to do so is by installing the WeConnect ID app on your smartphone and login there.
+WeConnect-python is based on the new WeConnect API that was introduced with the new series of ID cars.
+If you use another car or hybrid you probably need to agree to the terms and conditions of the new WeConnect interface.
+Easiest to do so is by installing the Volkswagen app on your smartphone and login there.
 If necessary you will be asked to agree to the terms and conditions.

 ## Reporting Issues
 Please feel free to open an issue at [GitHub Issue page](https://github.com/tillsteinbach/WeConnect-python/issues) to report problems you found.